River Health Project

 Monitoring the health of the river through water quality and invertebrate monitoring

-In 2009 the Trust introduced a water quality monitoring project on many of the river in the Calder, Colne, and Holme river catchment – and continues to train and support a network of citizen scientists across the catchment.
-Monitoring river health for wildlife and detecting and pinpointing pollution incidents.
+In 2009 the Calder Rivers Trust introduced a water quality monitoring project on many of the rivers in the Calder, Colne, and Holme river catchment – and continues to train and support a network of citizen scientists across the catchment who monitor river health for wildlife and detecting and pinpointing pollution incidents.